jballas/web-dev-hw/final-project/README.md

 ## Final Project: Personal Website

+## Free Response
-I want my final project to be an author website, and to sell books.
+I want my final project to be an author website.
 The goal of the page is to feature the newest book available and encourage people to buy it.
 Mostly people find the website through word of mouth, rather than just stumbling on it.
-Then they
+So I need to have excerpts availble to try and convince them it is worth buying.

 I have been studying Adobe XD, so I'm going to layout a very rough draft of my page in XD.
 Then I can experiement with the User Interface and consider the User Experience too.

-## Free Response

 ### Colors